VALAWAI/C2_moral_prediction/README.md

 # C2_moral_prediction
-The module contains the function (*textpreprocessed2moral*) that assess the moral dimension of Twitter posts in Italian about immigration [[1]](#1).
+The module contains the function (*textpreprocessed2moral*) that evaluates the moral dimension of Twitter posts in Italian about immigration [[1]](#1).
 Namely, limited to the immigration subject, the model is capable to classify tweets according to the expression of both moral dyads:

 | Id | Moral dyad           |
 |----|----------------------|